Sorry for the blog silence. It has been a crazy couple of months.

 I normally don't blog on Sundays, but today is March 4th, a special day in our

 family, and the only day of the year which is also an action.
-And what an
+And what an action it is!
+I love the implied optimism of the date, "March Forth!"
+March forth into the great unknown.
+March forth in

 the direction of your dreams, and if you've had a recent set-back or failure,